 2012-13: DeBlouw was the third-leading scorer for Michigan State in his freshman season.
 Skating in all 42 games for the Spartans, he scored 10 goals with 11 assists and was -15 with 34 penalty minutes.
 Michigan State finished last in the CCHA in the regular season but defeated Alaska in a three-game first round series before falling to regular season champion Miami in the quarterfinals.
 The Spartans defeated Miami, 3-0, in the opener, with DeBlouw scoring the first goal, but lost back-to-back games to the RedHawks; finishing the year 14-25-3.

 DeBlouw is a speed-burner who projects to be a solid defensive forward with some offensive touches to his game.
-Although he has tall, DeBlouw could stand to add some mass to his frame.
+Although he is tall, DeBlouw could stand to add some mass to his frame.
 While not possessing great offensive skill, he has enough ability in this area that he could be more than strictly a defensive forward.

 DeBlouw enters his senior season at Michigan State in 2015-16 and will look to earn an entry-level contract with the Flames.
 As with many college hockey-bound, seventh-round picks, he was selected as a long-term project with the expectations that he might develop his skills and positional play to match his physical and athletic attributes.
 After a 21-point season as a freshman for the Spartans his offensive production has leveled off, while his two-way game has matured.
 Long-term he is still somewhat of a long shot to reach the NHL level one day, but if he does it will likely be predicated on sound play in all three zones.